How common is cow’s milk allergy?

 It is rare (but possible) for these symptoms to occur alone without hives and/or vomiting.
 Very rarely, very sensitive individuals have died from a severe allergic reaction to milk.

 Milk can also cause delayed reactions which are not due to IgE allergy antibodies.
 These delayed reactions can have symptoms such as worsening of eczema, diarrhoea and vomiting.

 How is cow’s milk allergy diagnosed?

-In most cases the clue to cow’s milk allergy is the start of symptoms soon after drinking milk or eating milk containing foods (a few minutes to 1-2 hours).
-Another common clue is the occurrence of redness and hives soon after milk or containing foods such as ice cream or yoghurt touch the skin.
+In most cases the symptoms of cow’s milk allergy start soon after drinking milk or eating foods containing milk (a few minutes to 1-2 hours).
 The presence of allergy IgE antibodies to milk can be confirmed by an allergy skin prick test or a blood test (called a RAST test).
-Not every child with a positive allergy test will develop symptoms on exposure to milk and the test should be discussed with your doctor.
+Not every child with a positive allergy test will develop symptoms when exposed to milk and the test should be discussed with your doctor.

 Allergy skin tests and blood tests are not helpful in diagnosing delayed reactions to milk.
-These delayed reactions can only be definitely diagnosed by a process of removal of milk containing foods from the diet and rechallenge if the symptoms resolve.
-Milk based foods should not be removed from your child’s diet without the advice of your doctor and the assistance of a dietician.
+These delayed reactions can only be diagnosed by a process of removing foods containing milk from the diet and rechallenge if the symptoms resolve.
+Milk based foods should not be removed from your child’s diet without the advice of your doctor and the assistance of a Dietitian.